The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - USB redirection is not supported for Windows 2000 systems or for View desktops that are managed by Microsoft Terminal Services.
-See the Feature Support Matrix in the View Architecture Planning Guide for operating systems that support USB access.
+For more information on operating systems that support USB access, see the Feature Support Matrix section in the View Architecture Planning Guide.

 - USB redirection is not supported for boot devices.
 If you run a View Client on a Windows system that boots from a USB device, and you redirect this device to the remote desktop, the local operating system might become unresponsive or unusable.
 For more information, see Redirecting a USB boot device from View Client might make the system unresponsive or unusable (1021409).